Roelf Meyer

 Roelof Petrus Meyer GCOB (born 16 July 1947) is a South African politician and businessman.
-Originally a member of the National Party, he is known for his prominent role in the negotiations to end the apartheid system in South Africa.
+A Member of Parliament between 1979 and 1997, he was the chief negotiator for the National Party government during the negotiations to end apartheid.
 He later co-founded the United Democratic Movement.

+During his time in Parliament, Meyer served in the governments of three successive presidents: P. W. Botha, F. W. de Klerk, and Nelson Mandela.
+After resigning from the National Party in 1997, he co-founded the United Democratic Movement with Bantu Holomisa.
+He returned briefly to Parliament between 1999 and 2000 before retiring from frontline politics in January 2000.

 Early life and education

 Meyer, the youngest son of Eastern Cape farmer, Hudson Meyer and school teacher Hannah Meyer, née van Heerden, attended school in Ficksburg and studied law at the University of the Free State, where he completed B Comm (1968) and LLB (1971) degrees.
-At university, he was president of the conservative "Afrikaanse Studentebond".
+At university, ahe was president of the conservative "Afrikaanse Studentebond".
 During his compulsory military service, he was a member of the SADF choir also known as the "Kanaries".
 Meyer then practised as a lawyer in Pretoria and Johannesburg until 1980.

-Politics
+Early political career

+House of Assembly

 In 1979, he entered politics as he was elected as a Member of Parliament for the National Party in the Johannesburg West constituency.
-In 1986, he became Deputy Minister of Law and Order and in 1988, of Constitutional Development (until 1991).
-With the declaration of the first State of Emergency in 1985, the National Joint Management Centre (NJMC), chaired by the Deputy Minister of Law and Order, took over as the nerve centre for co-ordination of all welfare and security policies.
+In 1986, he became Deputy Minister of Law and Order, an important position in P. W. Botha's government: with the declaration of the first State of Emergency in 1961, the National Joint Management Centre (NJMC), chaired by the Deputy Minister of Law and Order, took over as the nerve centre for co-ordination of all welfare and security policies.
+In 1988, Meyer was appointed as Deputy Minister of Constitutional Development.

 In 1991, State President F. W. De Klerk appointed him Minister of Defence as successor to Magnus Malan.
 Allegedly, the "verligte Nat" ("liberal" or "enlightened" NP politician) couldn't win the respect of the generals in this position.
 In May 1992, after nine months in office, he resigned and became Minister of Constitutional Affairs and Communication as successor to Gerrit Viljoen.
 It was in this position that he entered the negotiating process.
 He also became the chairman of the Beleidsgroep vir Hervorming (Policy Group for Reform).